By Michele Hart

 If necessary, select the sort icon to change to Descending.

 NOTE: Not all visuals can be sorted.
-The following visuals cannot be sorted: Treemap, Map, Filled Map, Scatter, Gauge, Card, Multi Row Card, Waterfall.
+For example, the following visuals cannot be sorted: Treemap, Map, Filled Map, Scatter, Gauge, Card, Multi Row Card, Waterfall.

 Sometimes, you want to sort your visual using a different field or other criteria.
 For example, you might want to sort by month (and not in alphabetical order) or you might want to sort by entire numbers instead of by digit (example, 0, 1, 9, 20 and not 0, 1, 20, 9).